 What is your stance on health?

-I don’t believe we’re made to consume any refined or processed foods or drinks (though we can get away with a little, pretty well).
+I don’t believe we’re made to consume any refined or processed foods or drinks (though we can get away with a little, pretty well and some can get away with a lot).
 I believe our bodies require daily movement to stay healthy (darn it).
-For us diabetics, we also require great blood sugar management (so not easy, I know).
+For us people with diabetes, we also require great blood sugar management (so not easy, I know).
 I believe we all need quality sleep way more often than not.
 I believe we need to feel our feelings, accept them, and learn to release them.
 I believe we should be gentle and kind with ourselves but hold our bars high.
 I think it’s wise to ask one’s doctor about taking krill oil and vitamin D3 once levels have been checked.
-And last but not least, I believe in being aware.
+And last but not least, I believe in being aware and present.
 This way, we don’t take our lives for granted and we see the truth in ourselves-the good and the not so good.
 By being aware, only then can we begin to change in the direction we see fit.
+By being present do we actually live.

 What is your bottom line?